 Step 5: Monitor key metrics

-Google Analytics is good for highlighting things that need to be handled and amended in your website SEO strategy.
+A good SEO Agency will us Google Analytics as it is good for highlighting things that need to be handled and amended in your website SEO strategy.
 Below is a major metric list that needs to be monitored:

 – Session: a group of interactions that take place on your website within a certain period of time.